samcottle/notes/shell_scripting.md

 To create and run a shell script, you need to:

 1. Write the script.
-2. Make it executable (in other words, set the file permissions to make it executable).
+2. Make it executable (in other words, set the file permissions to allow this).
 3. Put it somewhere that the shell can find it (i.e. in a folder where it can be executed).

 ## Example: Hello world